Our best-selling plans in Arizona

 Arizona has several thousand dentists and other dental professionals serving a population in excess of 7 million.
 According to 2018 dental data from the Centers for Disease Control (CDC), more than 60 percent of the adults in the state visited a dentist at least once during the prior 12 months.
 However, the same data indicates 11.5 percent of Arizona seniors have lost all of their natural teeth due to decay or gum disease.
 The percentage more than doubles (30.8) for seniors when you expand the group to seniors who have lost six or more teeth to gum disease or decay.

-DentalInsurance.com reviewed over two dozen Arizona dental plans for a hypothetical applicant age 30 years old and living in Phoenix.
-The average monthly premium for the aforementioned profile was $42.23 across the plans.
-92 percent of the options examined were dental PPO plans.
-The remainder represented indemnity dental insurance and a discount card.
+DentalInsurance.com reviewed thirty Arizona dental plans for a hypothetical applicant age 33 years old and living in Phoenix.
+The average monthly premium for aforementioned profile was $46.82 across the plans.
+93.3 percent of the options examined were dental PPO plans.
+The remainder represented indemnity dental insurance and a dental discount card.

-The lowest cost option was a dental discount program offered by Careington.
+The lowest cost option was the “500 Series Dental Savings” dental discount program offered by Careington.
 This plan was not insurance but rather a program where an enrollee could get reduced prices on dental care from dentists within the network There was no limit on the amount of discounts annually nor was there a deductible for this option.
-Among the traditional insurance plans reviewed, the lowest priced plan had a monthly premium of $15.26 a month, while the highest priced plan had a monthly premium of $92.24.
+Among the traditional insurance plans reviewed, the lowest priced PPO plan by MetLife had a monthly premium of $17.55, while the highest priced plan had a monthly premium of $105.99, though it combined vision benefits with traditional dental coverage.
 Benefits varied widely among plans and some options even included vision care benefits alongside dental benefits.

 96 percent of the Arizona dental plans in this study had limits on the annual spending by the plan on covered dental care.
 This limit is known as a maximum benefit.
-The lowest maximum benefit was $500 in the first year of coverage and the highest was $5,000.
-24 percent of Arizona PPO plans examined had a maximum benefit that increased after multiple years of enrollment.
-For example, Renaissance Dental's MAX Choice Plus had a maximum benefit during the first year of enrollment but that amount increased to $2,000 in the second continuous year of enrollment and raised to $3,000 in the third year of continuous enrollment.
+The lowest maximum benefit was $500 in the first year of coverage and the highest was $10,000 (NCD Complete by MetLife).
+Some of Arizona PPO plans examined had a maximum benefit that increased after multiple years of enrollment.
+For example, Renaissance Dental’s MAX Choice Plus had a $1,000 maximum benefit during the first year of enrollment but that amount increased to $2,000 in the second continuous year of enrollment and raised to $3,000 in the third year of continuous enrollment.

 The Arizona Dental Association represents approximately 2,500 dentists representing 70% of all licensed dentists in the state.
 The AzDA provides continuing education resources for dental professionals as well as dental volunteer opportunities to promote oral heath across the state of Arizona.
 The organization promotes an ethical code of conduct among member dentists and also advocates for legislative issues pertaining to dentistry, dental regulations, and third-party payer issues.